danielpollak/Beantalker/README.md

 Little app that can communicate with LightBlue Beans.
 Pairing with Android allows the bean to become a smartwatch or (coming soon!) an infrared remote.
 Or both.

-## Arduino
+## Arduino sketch
-Upload to the LightBlue Bean the beandroid.ino sketch in hamdanspam/Beantalker/beandroid/.
+Upload to the LightBlue Bean the beanTap.ino sketch.
+Alternatively, use the beandroid.ino sketch for a rather innovative accelerometer-driven gesture reader.

-## Android
+## Android app
 The beantalker app is in the folder named, conveniently, hamdanspam/Beantalker/beantalker.
 You can load it in android studio and upload it to your phone from there, or use any other programmer available.

 ## How to use it